 Promotion Raises.
 All C-NTTF who achieve promotion will receive an increase of at least 8% after other salary increases (e.g., merit, COLA).
 These raises will become effective with the next regular appointment concurrent with or following the effective date of the promotion.

 Sabbatical Leave.
-Faculty members appointed at .5 FTE and with the rank in the second and third level of rank (e.g. instructor I & instructor II, senior research assistant I & II, clinical associate professor & clinical professor) are eligible to apply for sabbatical.
+Faculty members appointed at minimum of .5 FTE and with the rank in the second and third level of rank (i.e., senior instructor I & II, senior lecturer I & II, senior research assistant I & II, senior research associate I & II, associate research professor & research professor) are eligible to apply for sabbatical.
 Sabbatical leave is granted to faculty and Provost or designee for (a) purposes of research, writing, advanced study, travel undertaken for observation and study of conditions in our own or in other countries affecting the applicant’s field or related scholarly or professional activities and (b) when it can be shown that the proposed activities will increase the applicant’s effectiveness to the university and to the state.
 Specific application requirements are listed in Article 33 of the Collective Bargaining Agreement (2013-2015).
 For institutional convenience, and at the initiative and sole discretion of the institution, a sabbatical leave may be delayed by up to two years.
 [The formal procedures related to Sabbatical have not been developed so refer to the CBA at this time]

 Figure 1.
 NTTF Classification and Rank Criteria